French Tomato Soup

 The success of this simple soup—which Evelyne Geoffray often serves topped with chopped fresh chervil, with slices of garlic-rubbed grilled baguette on the side—depends on the quality of the tomatoes with which it’s made.

-2. Pass soup through a food mill into a large pot; or remove and discard thyme and parsley, purée soup in a blender, and pass soup through a sieve back into pot.
+- Pass soup through a food mill into a large pot; or remove and discard thyme and parsley, puree soup in a blender, and pass soup through a sieve back into pot.

-3. Whisk in crème fraîche and season to taste with salt and pepper.
+- Whisk in creme fraiche and season to taste with salt and pepper.